posit-dev/chatlas/README.md

 ## Model choice

 If you're using chatlas inside your organisation, you'll typically need to use whatever you're allowed to.
-If you're using elmer for your own personal exploration, we recommend starting with:
+If you're using chatlas for your own personal exploration, we recommend starting with:

-`ChatOpenAI()`, which defaults to GPT-4o-mini.
-You might want to try `model = "gpt-4o"` for more demanding task and if you want to force complex reasoning, `model = "o1-mini"`.
+`ChatOpenAI()`, which currently defaults to `model="gpt-4o-mini"`.
+You might want to try `model="gpt-4o"` for more demanding task and if you want to force complex reasoning, `model="o1-mini"`.

 `ChatAnthropic()`, which defaults to Claude 3.5 Sonnet.
 This currently appears to be the best model for code generation.